Bbeyond (2001 – 2021) Celebrating 20 Years of

 EMILY LOHAN (IRELAND)

 We live in a society that is becoming ever disconnected with nature.
 How can we use art as a remedy?
-A multidisciplinary artist, currently in her final year of her BA in Contemporary Art, CCAM, Galway, Emily Lohan’s work centers around the natural and the spiritual world.
+Lohan is a multidisciplinary artist, currently in her final year of her BA in Contemporary Art, CCAM, Galway, her work centers around the natural and the spiritual world.
 She believes that making art with natural materials can reconnect us with the earth and in turn the spiritual.
 Her practice is ritualistic and is her way of attempting to understand the unknown.
-Her work poses questions such as: Where did we come from?
+Lohan’s work poses questions such as: Where did we come from?
 Where do we go when we die?

 WEDNESDAY 20th OF JANUARY